qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In C#, `volatile` accesses have release-aquire ordering (CLR will use memory barrier instruction if needed)
   - `volatile` can avoid wrong optimization related to reordering and merging memory reads/writes.
 - Time-of-check to time-of-use (TOCTOU).
-- In SQL database, for special uniqueness constraint that doesn't fit simple unique index (e.g. unique across two tables, unique with soft-delete, unique within time range), and constraint is enforced by application, then:
+- In SQL database, for special uniqueness constraint that doesn't fit simple unique index (e.g. unique across two tables, conditional unique, unique within time range), and constraint is enforced by application, then:
   - In MySQL (InnoDB), if in repeatable read level, application checks using `select ... for update` then insert, and the unique-checking column has index, then it works due to gap lock.
 (Note that gap lock may cause deadlock under high concurrency, ensure deadlock detection is on and use retrying).
   - In PostgreSQL, if in repeatable read level, application checks using `select ... for update` then insert, it's not sufficient to enforce constraint under concurrency (due to write skew).
 Some solutions:
     - Use serializable level
     - Don't rely on application to enforce constraint:
-      - For unique with soft-delete case, use partial unique index.
+      - For conditional unique, use partial unique index.
       - For uniqueness across two tables case, insert redundant data into one extra table with unique index.
       - For time range exclusiveness case, use range type and exclude constraint.
 - Atomic reference counting (`Arc`, `shared_ptr`) is slow when many threads frequently change the same counter.
 [See also](https://pkolaczk.github.io/server-slower-than-a-laptop/)